-Bitcoin mining is adding transactions happening in the Blockchain to bitcoin’s public ledger of past transactions.
-The ledger which holds the past transactions is called the Blockchains or it is a chain of blocks.
+Bitcoin mining is adding transactions happening in the blockchain to Bitcoin’s public ledger of past transactions.
+The ledger that holds the past transactions is called the blockchains or it is a chain of blocks.
 The blockchain serves to confirm transactions to the rest of the network as having taken place.
-Bitcoin consensus algorithm allows for the creation of new Bitcoins by the process of Mining.
+The Bitcoin consensus algorithm allows for the creation of new bitcoins by the process of mining.

 It involves four steps:

 - Autonomous Check of Every Transaction: Autonomous check of every transaction, by each full node, in light of an extensive rundown of criteria.
 In this process, Person A initiates 5BTC to B in the network.
 Confirmation happens, followed by valid transactions.

 - Proof-of-work Algorithm: Independent aggregation of those transactions into new blocks by mining nodes combined with exhibited calculation through a proof-of-work algorithm.
 By autonomously confirming each transaction, as it is received and before transmitting it, each node maintains a pool of valid, however unconfirmed, transactions known as the transaction pool, memory pool, or mempool.
 Mining happens in this stage either by solo mining or group mining.

 - Confirmation: Independent confirmation of the new blocks by each node, and get it together into a chain.
 Validation of the added new block after mining.

 - Independent Aggregation: Independent selection, by every node, of the chain with the most cumulative computation demonstrated through proof-of-work.